schmaldeo/rentals-registry/README.md

 Rentals registry made with plain PHP and HTML and based on MySQL database.

 # Features
 You can add an item that you rented to the database, then return it.
 Return site only displays items that are yet to be returned.
-You can have an overwiew of all the records in the history tab, where you can also export it to .csv file.
+You can have an overwiew of all the records in the history tab, where you can also export it to .csv file. <br>
 Setup is very simple thanks to built-in wizard that automatically detects if the registry was set up already based on presence of `db_conn.php` file.
 You can set your database connection up there.

 # Requirements
-Webserver (e.g. Apache),
+Webserver (e.g. Apache) <br>
-MySQL/MariaDB,
+MySQL/MariaDB <br>
 PHP

 # Installation
 Drop the files into your main XAMPP/Apache folder and enter the main page.

 # To be added
-History access control \n
+History access control <br>
-Dynamic/static background switch \n
+Dynamic/static background switch <br>

 # Screenshots